Adaptech/developer-guidelines/README.md

 If you want to do continuous integration, do that in a designated branch like `integration`.
 Do not use `git merge master` or an other higher order branch to update a WIP (work in progress) branch.

+The hook that can prevent accidental pushes of back-merges can be found [here](https://raw.githubusercontent.com/Adaptech/developer-guidelines/master/updatehook).

 You can keep your work in sync with the master or other higher order branch like this:

 #### Rebase